 |Pocket WiFi||$40 to $170 USD for 7 days|

 Finally, we would like to give you our recommendation so that you are always connected with the best services.
 After comparing costs, advantages, and disadvantages, we have come to the conclusion that getting a SIM card or eSIM is the best alternative.
-Besides, you can get it effortlessly with online stores like Holafly.
+Besides, you can get a virtual SIM effortlessly through online stores like Holafly.

 If you want to read more about how to stay connected during your travels, we recommend you to read the following articles: